Terror suspect charged for damaging power plant outside Las Vegas found incompetent

-LAS VEGAS (KLAS) – A man facing terror-related charges connected to a fire at a southern Nevada solar energy facility was found not competent to stand trial, a Las Vegas judge decided.
+A man facing terror-related charges connected to a fire at a southern Nevada solar energy facility was found not competent to stand trial, a Las Vegas judge decided.
+KTLA’s sister station KLAS reports.

 Mohammed Mesmarian, 34, faces terror-related charges for allegedly ramming a car through a fence at the facility on Jan.
 4 and setting the car on fire next to a transformer, Nexstar’s KLAS first reported last month.